piether/ampersand-offline-first/README.md

 ## Configuration

 Require "ampersand-offline-first" and invoke the config-function with a configuration-object equal to the [configurations of localForage](https://github.com/mozilla/localForage#configuration).
-Make sure to call this function BEFORE the first ampersand-object has been trying to call any sync-method!!!
+Make sure to call this function while bootstrapping your app, BEFORE(!!!) the first ampersand-object has been trying to call any sync-method!

 ```js
 var offlineFirst = require('ampersand-offline-first');